 Should I hire my own private carer?

-Unless you have a recommendation, or someone you know in mind for the job, you will need to advertise, interview and carry out checks.
+Unless you have a recommendation, or someone you know in mind for the job, you will need to advertise, interview, and carry out checks.
 You won’t be able to pay a friend or family member unless they are a registered carer.
 As an example, check out what we look for in our companion carers, we pride ourselves on first-class carers, always there for your loved one.

 Checking someone’s right to work in the UK